Mjz86/C_colon/mcc.md

   however, an extreme measure against all cycles is making the use of `abi=` as unsafe(abi=), this makes any E colon code unable to make any liked list, graph or tree like structure and etc, and severly limits many forms of inheritance, but it grantees that all reference counters will be freed .

-  any use of `abi=` is unsafe and so E colon programs cannot have memory leaks and need to drop to c colon for creating such structures,  the reason fot this is, lets assume T has a storage mechanism to a tree, this tree either doesn't have T ( which means no cycles to T) or it does, if it does, T's ABI hash would become dependent on the graph that is itself dependent on T, and because we cannot type erase T to not depend on itself, and we cannot cause a brake in the ABI chain via `abi=`, then we really cant form a cycle ( assuming c colon libraries dont provide any type erasure primitives, but only sum types ( like rust `enum` or CPP std variant) ) ( because the virtual table ABI is dependent on the type of the class argument,and the class is dependent on the virtual table), ( and std::any like types are not provided to E colon because its too low level for it)
+  any use of `abi=` is unsafe and so E colon programs cannot have memory leaks and need to drop to c colon for creating such structures,  the reason fot this is, lets assume T has a storage mechanism to a tree, this tree either does not have T ( which means no cycles to T) or it does, if it does, T's ABI hash would become dependent on the graph that is itself dependent on T, and because we cannot type erase T to not depend on itself, and we cannot cause a brake in the ABI chain via `abi=`, then we really cant form a cycle ( assuming c colon libraries do not provide any type erasure primitives, but only sum types ( like rust `enum` or CPP std variant) ) ( because the virtual table ABI is dependent on the type of the class argument,and the class is dependent on the virtual table), ( and std::any like types are not provided to E colon because its too low level for it)

   arguably this is extreme, and we cant always grantee that no open-set type erasure will be provided from c colon,  but i would say that if E colon developers want to make a self referential type, it would be more elegant in C colon, and probably there are graph, linked list and tree libraries that can do that.